gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 In the middle there is the image after the image processing.
 On the right image you can see the extracted informations on top of the raw image (blue circle around the laser with a red dot in the center).

+Nothing really changes for mode 2 except that I just wait until there is a frame recorded by the camera that contains a laser dot.

 #### Camera calibration

 I needed to use a projector in order to report the position of the laser shot onto the wall.
 But before that, I needed to calibrate the camera with the projector.
 The camera needs to know where is the projected surface in order to communicate the position of the shot relatively to the surface of projection.
-This calibration will be the first thing to be done when executing the program, establishing a common two axis system between the camera feed and the projected area.
+This calibration will be the first thing to be done when executing the program.
+It is establishing a main two coordinates axis system after used across the camera feed (input) and the projected area (output).

 That calibration is done in two parts: